mhawksey/GeminiApp/README.md

   console.log(text);
 }
 ```
-To use function calling your decalared functions also need to exist in your Apps Script project, as these functions are executed by GeminiApp and the responses are returned to the model.
+To use function calling your declared functions also need to exist in your Apps Script project, as these functions are executed by GeminiApp and the responses are returned to the model.
 For a complete example visit [Exploring Gemini API Function Calling with Google Apps Script](https://medium.com/cts-technologies/genai-for-google-workspace-exploring-gemini-api-function-calling-with-google-apps-script-part-3-028785dafe3b)

 For more information : [https://cloud.google.com/vertex-ai/docs/generative-ai/multimodal/function-calling](https://cloud.google.com/vertex-ai/docs/generative-ai/multimodal/function-calling)